Free Shipping for orders over $150 - Shop Now!

 Unfortunately, liver enzyme blood tests like AST and ALT often don’t elevate in early stages of the disease.
 As a result, it’s hard to recognize the early warning signs in the blood.
 In our opinion, the best analysis is to do is an MRI to evaluate the size and fat content of the liver.
 Typically, the ideal goal for fat content is 2 percent.

 Cirrhosis is classified as compensated or decompensated (advanced).
 Oftentimes, patients with the compensated type may have no symptoms and no abnormalities in lab tests or imaging.
 Basically, you still feel perfectly healthy.
-Decompensated cirrhosis, on the other hand, can occur with symptoms of hepatic encephalopathy, variceal bleeding, ascites (fluid in the abdomen), or jaundice.
-Patients with decompensated disease may develop complications involving other organ systems.
-These may involve: renal failure, hypoxia, pulmonary hypertension, or heart failure.

 Malnutrition with Cirrhosis

 Oftentimes, patients with a cirrhosis diagnosis may become malnourished.
 This can happen for a variety of reasons.
 For instance, he may have a poor appetite and not be eating enough.
 Or, he may not be fully breaking down his fats.
-Other reasons could be:
+Other reasons for malnutrition could be:

 • Discomfort with eating from nausea or ascites (fluid buildup),

-• Changes in taste or smell, side effects of medications and/or ongoing alcohol use.
+• Changes in taste or smell,

-• Inflammation from insulin resistance, abnormal amino acid metabolism and/or increased protein catabolism.
+• Inflammation from insulin resistance,

 In addition to overall malnutrition, patients with cirrhosis often have specific nutrient deficiencies.
 The most common deficiencies are: